-2.1 Theory
+2.1 The normative ethical theory

 Ethics is the rules of behaviour that the individual or group practices (Fieser, 2018).
-The time transition shows that each value of ethics differs over time as social norms constantly change depending on the group of societies.
+The time transition shows that each value of ethics differs as social norms constantly change depending on the group of societies.
 For instance, policies on management accounting change over time depending on the acceptable set of guidelines that shaped the Code of Professional Ethics for certified public accountants (Herman, 1987).
 The demographics of ethics are also different in terms of cultural beliefs.
 Pakistan, for instance, still has the concepts of honour killings that are still practised in society (Bhanbhro et al., 2013).
-Family members that have brought shame and dishonour to the family are bound to severe consequences resulting in death.
-The cultural value is different compared to other countries that may view that as excessive.
+Family members who have brought shame and dishonour to the family are bound to severe consequences resulting in death.
+The cultural value differs from that of other countries, which may view it as excessive.
 The belief is that social justice comes under the responsibility of the family, and the government does not hold any right to personal affairs (Dorjee, Baig, & Ting-Toomey, 2013).

 The study uses the approach of normative ethics, that is, understanding the actions in terms of their levels of ethics (David, 2004).
 The normative ethical theory, which contains virtue theory, states that individuals should have certain traits such as generosity or courage.
-Actions in society should act based on these good virtues (Hursthouse, 2015).
+Actions in society should be based on these good virtues (Hursthouse, 2015).
 These positive values in ethics will ensure an organisational influence to push the employees towards having improved values (Neubert et al., 2009).